Controlling Excitons in Quasi-1D Perovskites by Dielectric Screening and Connectivity: Results and Discussion

 Additionally, Fig.~\ref{Figure4} includes the three experimental structures (denoted "Experimental") and three equivalent structures in which the molecular A site was replaced by Cs (denoted "Cs"), to isolate the effect of organic spacer screening.
 In the corner-sharing case, the results for the experimental structure are close to the predictions of the model structure at an equivalent chain-chain difference, indicating minimal structural distortion and only slight differences upon substituting the molecular A site with Cs.
 This similarity arises primarily due to the inherently small dielectric constant contribution of the molecular site in this case.
 In contrast, the edge-sharing experimental structure substantially deviates from its model counterpart at the same chain-chain distance, exhibiting a significantly smaller band gap (by about 0.3\,eV) and an exciton binding energy reduced by roughly 400\,meV.
 This discrepancy partly results from enhanced dielectric screening by the molecular A site.
 Indeed, replacing this molecular site with Cs notably reduces the dielectric constant, increasing both the band gap and exciton binding energy.
 The face-sharing case is similar to the edge-sharing scenario.
 Replacing the molecular A site with Cs leads to a significant increase of the band gap and the exciton binding energy, but does not fully explain the deviation from the results for the model structures.
 Since the Pb-I bond lengths in these two structures are by construction the same as in the corresponding models, the remaining differences can be attributed to differences in symmetry between model and experimental structures (see SI).

 Finally, to predict how the dielectric properties of the organic and inorganic sublattices influence the overall dielectric response of these 1D materials, and thus their band gaps and exciton binding energies, we constructed a simple 2D electrostatic model consisting of circular inorganic regions with dielectric constant $\epsilon_{\mathrm{inorg}}$ and radius $r$ and distance $L$, embedded in a medium representing the organic sublattice with dielectric constant $\epsilon_{\text{org}}$.
-Chain-chain distance is represented by a dimensionless proximity parameter $(L-2r)/L$, since this simple model only reproduces the exponential decay of the effective static dielectric constant but not the microscopic details at the relevant experimental chain-chain distances (see SI for details).
+Chain-chain distance is represented by a dimensionless proximity parameter $(L-2r)/L$, since this simple model only reproduces the exponential decay of the effective static dielectric constant but not the microscopic details at the relevant experimental chain-chain distances (see Supplemental Material for details).
 Figure~\ref{Figure4}(d) shows that increasing $\epsilon_{\text{org}}$ significantly enhances the effective dielectric constant, highlighting that the organic sublattice plays a key role in determining the dielectric screening.
 In contrast, varying $\epsilon_{\mathrm{inorg}}$ has a significantly smaller effect (Fig.~S10), in line with observations made for 2D metal-halide perovskites \cite{Filip2022}.
+These findings underline the importance of dielectric screening of excitons by the organic sublattice when evaluating material candidates for energy applications, where control over exciton binding and dissociation is crucial for optimizing device performance.